 Make the Chocolate Ganache

-- While the cookies are chilling, make the ganache.
-Chop the chocolate into 1/4-inch pieces and place it into a medium-sized bowl.
-Heat the cream over medium heat just until bubbles form around the edge of the cream and steam starts to rise from the surface of the cream.
+- Chop the chocolate into 1/4-inch pieces and place it into a medium-sized bowl.
+In a saucepan heat the cream over medium heat just until bubbles form around the edges of the cream and steam starts to rise from the surface of the cream.

 Bake the Cookies